It’s a Christian tradition to eat fish on Good Friday, and it’s a custom that’s crossed over into non-religious households too.

 Switch Up Your Favourite Dishes with Fish

-For meat eaters, chicken or beef mince tend to be what we add to the curries and pasta dishes we make time and time again, but why not switch them up a little by using fish instead?
+For meat eaters, we tend to rely on chicken or beef for the the curry and pasta dishes we make time and time again, but why not switch them up a little by using fish instead?

 Take a Mexican favourite like tacos, for example.
 They’re great for feeding a crowd, and using fish instead of chicken turns them into a whole new dish.
 Season and fry your fish before shredding it and placing it in taco shells, along with fresh salad, homemade guacamole and salsa, and any other accompaniments you fancy.